candsbrown/wargamedle/Update-log.md

 # Updates
-⭐9-19-2024:
+# 9-19-2024:

-Added US Logistics Tab, removed FOB.
+⭐Added US Logistics Tab, removed FOB.

-Added functionality to support guess history, and attached previous hints to them.
+⭐Added functionality to support guess history, and attached previous hints to them.

 Attempt counter has been temporarily disabled.